-The Panel (chaired by a tenant, with the Chief Executive and Company Secretary) will listen to your complaint, examine how the investigation was carried out, and review the outcome of the complaint.
+The panel is made up of one of our involved customers and two senior members of staff, who will listen to your complaint, examine how the investigation was carried out, and review the outcome of the complaint.
 The Panel will provide you with their decision in writing within 10 working days from the Review Panel meeting.

 What to do if you think your complaint is still unresolved

 If you feel that your complaint has not been resolved following the Complaints Review Panel you can choose to have your complaint reviewed by a Designated Person.
 The Designated Person can be a Local Councillor or MP.
 The Designated Person will consider the details of your complaint and our response.
 Their role is to mediate between all parties and seek a resolution which we can both agree to.

 The Housing Ombudsman will only consider your complaint once you have been through our complaints process and it has been 8 weeks since our